Percentage of female patients aged 18 to 70 with stage I (T1c) – III HER2 positive breast cancer for whom appropriate treatment is initiated.

 NCCN Recommendation for Adjuvant HER2-Targeted Therapy

-The panel has designated use of trastuzumab with chemotherapy as a category 1 recommendation in patients with HER2-positive tumors greater than 1 cm.
+The panel recommends HER2-targeted therapy in patients with HER2-positive tumors.
+Trastuzumab is a humanized monoclonal antibody with specificity for the extracellular domain of HER2.
+The panel has designated use of trastuzumab with chemotherapy as a category 1 recommendation in patients with HER2-positive tumors greater than 1 cm (NCCN 2022).

 - Wolff AC, Hammond MEH, Allison KH, Harvey BE, Mangu PB, Bartlett JMS, et al. Human Epidermal Growth Factor Receptor 2 Testing in Breast Cancer: American Society of Clinical Oncology/College of American Pathologists Clinical Practice Guideline Focused Update.
 J Clin Oncol.
 2018 Jul 10; 36(20):2105-2122.